 The majority of students graduating from the Liberal Arts and Sciences - Humanities and Social Science program continue their education at a four-year college or university.
 This is primarily a transfer program.

 This program is offered by the Liberal Arts Department.

 - Students studying in this program may be able to take part in the college's HonorScholar program, which allows them access to honors-level, seminar style coursework.

-- The program can be customized to fit each student's schedule, allowing for part-time or online study, evening courses and summer courses .
+- The program can be customized to fit each student's schedule, allowing for part-time study, evening courses, summer courses and Web-based courses.